-Development will not have significant adverse effects on the integrity of the area or the qualities for which it has been identified; or

-Any significant adverse effects on the integrity of the area are clearly outweighed by social, environmental or economic benefits of at least local importance".

-- 4.10.5 The policy now follows a similar construct to that which deals with national level designations.
-The first limb of the policy refers to significant effects on the "integrity" of the area or "the qualities for which it has been identified". - 4.10.6 The policy set out in the second limb of NPF4 Policy 4, Part d) provides that development proposals that affect a site designated as a local landscape area will only be supported where any significant adverse effects on the integrity of the area are clearly outweighed by social, environmental or economic benefits of at least local importance.
-It must be noted that: - this is a new policy provision, reflecting the wider NPF4 policy that adverse effects (including adverse landscape and visual effects outside of a National Park or National Scenic Area) must be balanced against the benefits of a proposed development; - > the second limb is independent of the first ("or") and is to be applied where a decisionmaker concludes that a proposed development will have significant adverse effects on the integrity of a local designation; - > NPF4, Policy 4, Part d) now expressly includes a balancing mechanism ("clearly outweighed by social, environmental or economic benefits") and sets out the threshold to be used ("of at least local importance").
+- i Development will not have significant adverse effects on the integrity of the area or the qualities for which it has been identified; or - ii Any significant adverse effects on the integrity of the area are clearly outweighed by social, environmental or economic benefits of at least local importance". - 4.10.6 The policy now follows a similar construct to that which deals with national level designations.
+The first limb of the policy refers to significant effects on the "integrity" of the area or "the qualities for which it has been identified". - 4.10.7 The policy set out in the second limb of NPF4 Policy 4, Paragraph d) provides that development proposals that affect a site designated as a local landscape area will only be supported where any significant adverse effects on the integrity of the area are clearly outweighed by social, environmental or economic benefits of at least local importance. - 4.10.8 Paragraph e) addresses the precautionary principle. - 4.10.9 Paragraph f) sets out that "development proposals that are likely to have an adverse effect on species protected by legislation will only be supported where the proposal meets the relevant statutory tests.
+If there is reasonable evidence to suggest that a protected species is present on a site or may be affected by a proposed development, steps must be taken to establish its presence.
+The level of protection required by legislation must be factored into the planning and design of development, and potential impacts must be fully considered prior to the determination of any application".

-4.10.7 As explained above in the context of NPF4 Policy 11 (Energy), the EA Report contains an assessment of the effects of the Proposed Development and concludes that the Proposed Development can be well integrated into the context of the surrounding landscape and that the Site has the capacity to accommodate the scale and type of development proposed, without considerably effecting local landscape character and visual amenity.
-There are no predicted significant effects on Special Landscape Areas or any other national or local designations.

-4.10.8 The Proposed Development would however result in benefits of national importance with no significant national or local landscape effects.
+- 4.10.10 As explained above in the context of NPF4 Policy 11 (Energy), the EA Report contains an assessment of the effects of the Proposed Development and concludes that the Proposed Development can be well integrated into the context of the surrounding landscape.
+The Site also has the capacity to accommodate the scale and type of development proposed, without considerably effecting local landscape character and visual amenity.
+There are no predicted significant effects on Special Landscape Areas (SLAs) or any other national or local designations. - 4.10.11 Necessary surveys have been undertaken to ensure there would be no adverse effects on species protected by legislation. - 4.10.12 The Proposed Development, whilst not a national development, would result in benefits of national importance by ensuring the delivery of the proposed Cambushinnie 400 kV substation via enabling construction access, with only very limited and localised impacts, all of which can be appropriately mitigated.
 The Proposed Development is considered to be in accordance with Policy 4.